NYU-CS6313-Projects/d3-labs-example-repo/README.md

 You can also use branches for hosting on [Github Pages](https://pages.github.com/)

 ## Branching
-This repo features an additional branch.
+This repo features an additional branch called examplebranch.

 To make a branch type `git branch BRANCHNAME`.
 That will make a branch called BRANCHNAME